 When creating Registration with the Control Group as the baseline method:

-The Locations can span across multiple subLAPs.
+The Control Group Locations must have a minimum of 150 sample sizes, and can span across multiple subLAPs.
 The subLAP should be specified in the API request and cannot be “null”.

 A valid DLAP can be submitted for the registration from the API.
 From the UI, the user is allowed to choose the DLAP from all the available DLAPs based on the subLAP selected.